-Athletics - Never bet against Bolt, says Bailey
+Athletics: Never bet against Bolt, says Bailey

-KINGSTON (Reuters) - Former 100 meters world record holder Donovan Bailey has backed Usain Bolt to bow out in triumph at the world championships next month despite his slow buildup to the athletics showpiece.
+KINGSTON (Reuters) - Former 100 metres world record holder Donovan Bailey has backed Usain Bolt to bow out in triumph at the world championships next month despite his slow buildup to the athletics showpiece.

 Bolt logged his season best of 9.95 seconds just over a week ago in Monaco, a time beaten by a raft of sprinters this year.

-But the 30-year-old Jamaican is still raging favorite to win his fourth 100m world title, and with good reason, according to former world and Olympic champion Bailey.
+But the 30-year-old Jamaican is still raging favourite to win his fourth 100m world title, and with good reason, according to former world and Olympic champion Bailey.

 "Anyone that bets against Bolt at a major championship isn't smart," the Jamaica-born Canadian told Reuters on Saturday.